yohanesnuwara/pyresim/README.md

 ## Open for Contribution!

 These is a list contains several options for contributions:
-* Help writing and translating a reservoir data into Schlumberger ECLIPSE format
+* Help writing and translating a reservoir data into Schlumberger ECLIPSE format, or JSON format
 * (Updated more soon)

 Let's make PyReSim better together.
 If you're confident to contribute, please let me know and [mail me](ign.nuwara97@gmail.com)